alexeilebedev/openacr/txt/amc.md

 ### Count: Count elements

-Count is a x-reference type that simply keeps track of the number of child elements referring to a given parent.
+Count is a xref type that simply keeps track of the number of child elements referring to a given parent.
 The elements themselves are not accessible via this field.